A WordPress Plugin is intended to extend the abilities and functionality of WordPress.

 The WordPress.org Plugin Directory, displays data about each WordPress Plugin.
 This data is extracted from the plugin file, the readme.txt file, and from the subversion repository.
+There are always questions about this information and WordPress.org addressed many of them on their Plugin FAQs page.

-The WordPress.org Codex says:
+The WordPress.org Writing a Plugin Codex says:

 If you want to host your Plugin on http://wordpress.org/extend/plugins/, you also need to create a readme.txt file in a standard format, and include it with your Plugin.

-The WordPress Codex also states:
+The WordPress file header Codex states:

 Some plugins contain the readme.txt file which might contain look-a-like headers as well.
 Those files are not handled by WordPress but by third-party applications.